 Some of the most popular deep sea fish are also the most tasty: many kinds of tuna and mahi mahi (dorado) are hard fighting fish that are not only fun to catch but also a prize on the plate.
 Tuna fishing is its own science, and one could spend a lifetime getting to know what lures they will bite, and where to find them consistently.
 Mahi mahi are hard, fast fighting fish that are also beautiful to watch.
 They are known worldwide for their delicious meat and have entire fishing tournaments dedicated to catching them.
 They also migrate and are available seasonally in certain areas of the world.

 These migrations are one of the reasons why deep sea fishing draws so many fanatics.
 When the fish are running there is nothing like it.
 Marlin is another species that attracts dedicated followers that travel the world to catch the biggest marlin they can.
 Marlin, like other pelagic species, like to migrate along underwater channels such as those created by the Mona Passage off the Dominican Republic, or the Yucatán Channel in Riviera Maya, Mexico.
+If you go fishing in Punta Cana, you most likely head to the Mona Passage.
 These are veritable fish highways dotted with sportfishing boats ready to pull monster fish feeding on forage.
 Another place you can find marlin are around underwater rock formations like those off Cape Verde and especially the Island of São Vicente.
 These underwater rocks have a tremendous deep sea fishing life and are attractive to pelagic species because they provide reef-like shelter and food sources for bait fish— this is what Saltwater Sportsman calls “marlin country”.

 Certain species like Wahoo and Bigeye Tuna also like to hang in the deep canyons and around underwater rock formations.
 But, one thing is certain, you can’t find these fish or even access them without the right charter boat.
 Deep sea fishing is not simply a sport, or a day fishing in the ocean, it’s a lifestyle that requires a certain dedication to the art and science of catching pelagic fish.

 Different types of Deep Sea Fishing